-As part of my English soccer consulting and ticket services, I get a lot of inquiries for hospitality packages at Crystal Palace FC.
+As part of my English soccer consulting and Premier League ticket services, I get a lot of inquiries for Crystal Palace tickets and hospitality packages.

 Palace have been in the Premier League for several seasons now, and look in pretty good shape to stay there again this year.
 And since they are in London, they are popular with tourists who want to add a soccer game to their trip.